zachMahan64/bear16/README.md

 - EXPORT TO MSYS2 PATH:
 - `export PATH="$HOME/path/to/bear16/build:$PATH"`
 - `source ~/.bashrc`
-- EXPORT TO WINDOWS PATH (for use in Powershell or cmd)
+- EXPORT TO WINDOWS PATH (for use in Powershell or cmd):
 - [Windows Key] + R > OK
 - Path > Edit > Browse or New & select or type the path to b16's build dir
 ## Technical Overview